Kreischer House

-Kreischer House, also known as Kreischer Mansion, is a historic home located at Charleston, Staten Island, New York City.
+Kreischer House, also known as Kreischer Mansion, is a historic home located in Charleston, Staten Island.
 Built by German immigrant Balthasar Kreischer about 1885, it is a large, asymmetrically massed 2 1/2-story, wood-frame house in the American Queen Anne style.
 The rectangular house features spacious verandas, gables with jigsaw bargeboards, decorative railings, posts and brackets, tall chimneys, and a corner tower.
 It was one of two mansions built by Kreischer for his sons.
-The surviving house belonged to son Edward Kreischer; the other one had been his brother Charles's.
+The surviving house belonged to son Edward Kreischer; the other, to his brother Charles.
 It was added to the National Register of Historic Places in 1982.

 History

-On June 8, 1894, Edward B. Kreischer committed suicide by shooting himself in the right temple near his place of business.
+On June 8, 1894, Edward B. Kreischer allegedly committed suicide by shooting himself in the right temple near his place of business, although murder is an ongoing theory.
+(Reportedly, his wife had an affair with a doctor, Kreischer found out, and his wife was poisoning him with the doctor's help.)
 Since then, there have been claims that Kreischer has haunted the property.
 Along with other local stories of the house's violent history, this has given the house a supernatural reputation, leading it to be used as a location on television shows including Boardwalk Empire.

-In 1998 the Kreischer Mansion was bought with the intention of restoration and eventual sale by Isaac Yomtovian.
-In 2008, then caretaker Joseph "Joe Black" Young was revealed to be a hitman for the Bonanno crime family, more specifically serving under Bonanno Soldier Gino Galestro.
+In 1998, the Kreischer Mansion was bought with the intention of restoration and eventual sale by Isaac Yomtovian.
+In 2008, then caretaker Joseph "Joe Black" Young was revealed to be a hitman for the Bonanno crime family, more specifically serving under Bonanno soldier Gino Galestro.
 He was convicted of the murder of rival mob associate Robert McKelvey, committed three years earlier on the property.

-Reputed hauntings

-The house is reputedly haunted.
-In 2019, paranormal investigators from American television series Paranormal Lockdown visited the house; the resulting investigations became an episode of the show's first season.